 The advantage to implementing the WFQ mechanism is not only its relative simplicity, but also its effectiveness in preventing degradation of voice services during targeted SMS attacks.
 Unfortunately, the granularity for prioritizing text messages is insufficient to provide adequate service to those users relying upon text messaging as their dominant means of communication.
-While this can be done by adding one queue per SMS class, this solution will result in inefficient memory use and complexity.
+Accordingly, if users believe that their traffic is unlikely to be delivered, their faith in text messaging as a reliable service will decrease.
+While finer granularity can be provided by adding one queue per SMS class, this solution will result in inefficient memory use and the complexity of expanded counter management.
 We discuss means of adding such granularity through the use of WRED.